Macross Plus: Manga adaptation

-Macross Plus: Game Edition
+Video games

+In 1997, Banpresto released a vertically scrolling shooter arcade game adaptation of Macross Plus.
-A video game adaptation of the original OVA (マクロスプラス -Game Edition-) was released in 2000 in Japan only.
-This PlayStation game by Shoeisha Co.
-Ltd. features some members of the original cast and staff, and includes parts of the original soundtrack, as well as some cutscenes in the form of excerpts from the Movie Edition of Macross Plus.

-The game features the variable fighters and mecha used in the OVA, as well as select units from the original Macross series.
-It also introduces the Neo Glaug (a transformable version of the Zentradi battle pod) as an in-game exclusive.
+A video game adaptation of the OVA series titled Macross Plus: Game Edition (マクロスプラス -Game Edition-, Makurosu Purasu Game Edition) was released by Shoeisha Co.
+Ltd. for the PlayStation in 2000 in Japan only.
+The game features some members of the original cast and staff, and includes parts of the original soundtrack, as well as some cutscenes in the form of excerpts from the Movie Edition of Macross Plus.
+It includes the variable fighters and mecha used in the OVA, as well as select units from the original Macross series.
+The game also introduces the Neo Glaug (a transformable version of the Zentradi battle pod) as an in-game exclusive.
 Unlike other Macross games, transformation of variable fighters is not possible during gameplay; each level has the player's unit fixed in one mode only.
 Aside from the single-player story mode, two players can battle each other in vs. mode.

-This 3D home software is completely different from the vertical-scrolling arcade shooter released in Japan by Banpresto in 1997 as Macross Plus (マクロスプラス) which is loosely based on the franchise.